 When you install EIFS on the exterior wall, it acts as a vapor barrier on the cold side of that wall.
-When fiberglass-batt insulation is then installed in the wall cavity, condensation occurs inside the wall at the (substrate) sheathing when a contrast in temperature exists from inside to outside.
+When fiberglass-batt insulation is then installed in the wall cavity, condensation occurs inside of it at the (substrate) sheathing when a contrast in temperature exists from inside to outside.
 The best part about Tyvek house wrap is that not only does it have an R-5 value, but it also allows the wall to breathe.
 When you use EIFS, the wall does not breathe.

 A Solution